 Vessel Type / Rig

-Pilgrim has a good mix of shorter 2-3 day voyages which make affordable presents for friends or relatives that love sailing or want to give it a go.
-Classic Sailing can help arrange surprise birthday experiences or you can buy gift vouchers of any value that can be used on Pilgrim or any of the Classic Sailing Fleet (lasts 3 years).
+Pilgrim has a good mix of shorter trips, from day sails to 2-3 day voyages which make affordable presents for friends or relatives that love sailing or want to give it a go.
+Classic Sailing can help arrange surprise birthday experiences or you can buy gift vouchers that can be used on Pilgrim or any of the Classic Sailing Fleet.

 Devon has a good reputation for its food, local produce and Brixham is a working fishing port landing fresh fish every day.
 There are a lot of food festivals locally to celebrate the ‘Taste of the West’ so Pilgrim likes to make an appearance at seafood and crab festivals, Real Ale and Music events in places like Dartmouth and Salcombe.

-If you have even less time, then Pilgrim’s Day Sail, Bed and Breakfast Combination are proving very popular.
-Perhaps you are already planning a land based holiday in Devon and fancy extending your stay an extra night.
-If you are a newcomer to sailing, or not sure if you would enjoy a residential sailing voyage, then trying only one night after an exciting days sailing is a way to break you in gently.
+Pilgrim’s one-night breaks are fantastic if you are a newcomer to sailing, or not sure if you would enjoy a residential sailing voyage, then trying only one night after an exciting days sailing is a way to break you in gently.
 The bunks have linen and duvets and Pilgrim supplies waterproofs if you need them, so all you have to do is give it a go.

 She also likes to reconnect with her deep sea fishing tradition by going further afield to French festivals, Isles of Scilly , or simply cruise the South Devon and Cornish coast looking magnificent.